Rickea Jackson: Personal life

-Rickea and fellow WNBA player, Betnijah Laney-Hamilton share a godmother, Debra Walker, who played with Laney-Hamilton's mother Yolanda on the historic Cheyney State Lady Wolves basketball team.
+Rickea and fellow WNBA player Betnijah Laney-Hamilton share a godmother, Debra Walker, who played with Laney-Hamilton's mother Yolanda on the historic Cheyney State Lady Wolves basketball team.

 In July 2024, Jackson became the first WNBA player to sign a shoe deal with Skechers.

+On February 7, 2026, Jackson was the victim of a domestic dispute in Miami-Dade County, Florida, which resulted in James Pearce Jr. being arrested on two charges of aggravated battery with a deadly weapon and one count of aggravated stalking.